NCLT agrees to hear plea alleging mismanagement in Omaxe | Law-Order

 The NCLT direction came over an application filed by Sunil Goel and other petitioners seeking waiver in the filing criteria.

-Sunil Goel has filed a petition alleging ''financial mismanagement and fraudulent transactions'' by his elder brother and Omaxe CMD Rohtas Goel, and had sought a waiver in the filing criteria of having 10 per cent shares of the company.
+Sunil Goel has filed a petition alleging ''financial mismanagement and fraudulent transactions'' by his elder brother and Omaxe CMD Rohtas Goel.

-However, NCLT in its 12-page-long order, made it clear that the observations made into the case, shall not have any bearing while deciding the main petition filed in 2018 or any other connected cases or applications.
+However, NCLT in its 12-page order, made it clear that the observations made in the case shall not have any bearing while deciding the main petition filed in 2018 or any other connected cases or applications.

 Sunil Goel, in the petition, had submitted that on June 29, 2017, Omaxe took a loan of Rs 250 crore from Indiabulls Housing Finance Ltd based on the minutes of the Executive Committee.

-He also alleged of being ''illegally restrained'' from participating in the Annual General Meeting by using force and threats.
+He also alleged being ''illegally restrained'' from participating in the Annual General Meeting by the use of force and threats.

 ALSO READ